 Norges Bank Investment Management, as a financial investor, expects companies to manage the challenges and opportunities surrounding water resources.
 Our expectations are primarily directed at company boards.
 The expectations serve as a starting point for our interaction with companies on the topic of water management.

 Boards should understand the broader environmental and social consequences of business operations.
-Boards should ensure that relevant water challenges and opportunities are integrated in corporate strategy and investment planning, risk management, and reporting.
-Boards should ascertain that the ensuing responsibilities are clearly defined within the organisation and they should effectively guide, monitor, and review company management in carrying out these efforts.
+They must set their own priorities and account for the associated outcomes.
+Boards should ascertain that relevant water challenges and opportunities are integrated in corporate strategy and investment planning, risk management, and reporting.
+They should ensure that responsibilities are clearly defined within the organisation and they should effectively guide, monitor, and review the company’s management in these efforts.

 - Companies should recognise the business’ water impact, commit to sustainable water management and, as relevant, have a clear water management strategy.